nickloewen/thesaurus/README.md

 ### Stuff to Implement

 * potentially filter out results which are too far from original (see the [WordNet Interface guide](http://www.nltk.org/howto/wordnet.html) for reference)

+### To do

+* prevent it from changing basic words (a, the, of, in...)

+    preserve = ["a", "the", "of", "in"]

+    # ...

+    if token not in preserve:
+        # grab from thesaurus

+* strip out underscores
+* randomize output?
+* actually print each output
+* change words starting at end:

+    a place of mind
+    a place of head
+    a place of forehead
+    a location of forehead
+    a space of forehead
+    a vicinity of forehead